codefellows/sea-w0-uge/README.md

 ### Assignment

+At the workshop, you'll learn all the skills necessary to complete this assignment.
+It's due before the start of your follow-up Code Fellows course.

 Demonstrate the following skills using **only** your Terminal, your text editor, and your web browser.

 ##### 1. Create a fork of this repository